From the dish, to sound. TasteTune creates music inspired by flavor.

 ベネズエラのカルネ・メチャーダ(Carne Mechada)

-Ropa Vieja is very similar to other “shredded meat stews” around the world.
+Ropa Vieja is also very similar to other “stewed shredded meat dishes” around the world.

 For example: